-"Ship" is short for relationship, and the concept has become something of a staple in fandom culture — if you "ship" two people, it means you love the relationship between them.
+"Ship" is short for relationship, and the concept has become something of a staple in fandom culture.
+If you "ship" two people, it means you love the relationship between them.
 A "ship" is denoted by its ship name, usually a combination of the two people's names.

 While Tannie is not the only BTS pet, or even V's only pet, he and Jin's sugar gliders are the only pets that live in the BTS dorm.
-All of the members' other pets, including but not limited to Suga's family's poodle Holly, and J-Hope's family's shih tzu Mickey, live with the members' families — though, many of them have made appearances on the BTS Twitter too.
+All of the members' other pets, including but not limited to Suga's family's poodle Holly and J-Hope's family's shih tzu Mickey, live with the members' families (though, many of them have made appearances on the BTS Twitter too).

 31. V Live

-The difference with Weverse is that it allows international fans to have the same level of access to the members as Korean ARMYs since the app is available in different languages.
-While the group all shares one Twitter account, they have solo accounts on Weverse, so you always know who's posting what and can watch their individual "Artist Moments."
+The difference with Weverse is it allows international fans to have the same level of access to the members as Korean ARMYs since the app is available in different languages.
+Also, while the group shares one Twitter account, the boys have solo accounts on Weverse, so you always know who's posting what and can watch their individual "Artist Moments."